 - North Point

-North Point Transitional Housing is designed to serve the needs of homeless men who have average shelter stays of nine months but who are able-bodied and ready and willing to achieve gainful employment which will lead to the achievement of permanent housing.
+North Point Transitional Housing is designed to serve the needs of homeless men and women who have average shelter stays of nine months but who are able-bodied and ready and willing to achieve gainful employment which will lead to the achievement of permanent housing.
 The program is based on the belief that the problem of homelessness is a combination of lack of affordable housing and poverty.
 The services provided at this program are targeted to address those issues.
 Program participants are from Cuyahoga County’s Lakeside Emergency Shelter.
-The target population is those unaccompanied men who are able and willing to become gainfully employed and who want to achieve permanent housing.
+The target population is those unaccompanied men and women who are able and willing to become gainfully employed and who want to achieve permanent housing.
 North Point believes that for this target population, if income can be increased, people can achieve and maintain permanent housing with limited support.

 Permanent Supportive Housing:

 - Safe Havens -Specialized supportive housing for chronically homeless persons who have a severe mental disability and need intensive support services.